jermspeaks/coral-reef-game/README.md

 ### Objective

-Players will have to construct a healthy coral reef in order to combat natural or human-created events.
+Players will play cooperatively to construct a healthy coral reef in order to combat natural or human-created events.
 At the start of each round, an event will occur and each player can play an action to counteract the effects of the event.
 The objective of the game is to have more color coral than white coral on your game board.